abhirathod95/travel-blog/src/blog/travel/2019-10-01/Portugal.md

 ![test](../../../images/Portugal/Lisbon_8.jpg)

 **Time Out Market** is a great place to eat.
 The market can seem a bit touristy, but the food is actually really good.
 The moment you enter, the busy atmosphere and smell of good food is enough to make you eager to eat.
 One of the benefit of eating here is that you're not restricted to one kind of cuisine and are able to pick and choose what dishes you would like from more than fifteen restaurants.
 The **codfish** is known to be one of the most famous dishes in Portugal, and a cab driver told us they even have a cookbook titled "1000 ways to cook Codfish."
 The Time Out Market is a great place to try some of the different ways the Portuguese cook codfish.
-My family and I truly loved the codfish and cream dish, so be sure to try it!
+I loved the codfish and cream a lot!

 ![test](../../../images/Portugal/Lisbon_9.jpg)